 Why Is My Cat Avoiding Me?

-However, if you’ve noticed a change in your kitty’s behavior and they’re suddenly giving you the cold shoulder then you may find yourself asking why your cat is avoiding you.
+If you’ve noticed a change in your kitty’s behaviour and they’re suddenly giving you the cold shoulder then you may find yourself asking why your cat is avoiding you.
 If you have a house cat you may have picked up on this more easily.

-Have you found that your cat doesn’t spend as much time with you as normal?
 There can be several reasons why your cat is being distant from you.
-Let’s explore why they may be displaying this type of behavior and how you can overcome it.
+Let’s explore why they may be displaying this type of behaviour and how you can overcome it.